microsoft/Partner-Center-Java-Samples/secure-app-model/README.md

 page_type: sample
 languages:
 - java
+name: Secure Application Model sample in Java
-description: "Learn how to use the Secure Application Model using the Partner Center Java SDK in your apps."
+description: Learn how to use the Secure Application Model with the Partner Center Java SDK in your apps.
 products:
 - azure
 - ms-graph